Creator Automation Systems

 Automation Questions Answered

-charge.succeeded webhook events, extracts the customer email and product metadata, then calls the enrollment API of your course platform — Kajabi, Teachable, Skool, or similar.
-The same scenario can simultaneously send a welcome email and update your CRM.
-The entire sequence executes within seconds of payment confirmation with no manual fulfillment step.Disclosure: CreatorOpsMatrix is an independent automation publication.
+charge.succeeded webhook event, extracts the amount, customer email, and product metadata, then appends a row to a target Google Sheet.
+This creates a live, append-only revenue log with no manual entry and no risk of a missed transaction.Disclosure: CreatorOpsMatrix is an independent automation publication.
 Some links on this page may be affiliate or partner links — if you sign up through them, we may earn a commission at no extra cost to you.